 Jim has served as the director of the FELA program for the Transport Workers Union, and is the designated counsel for the Transport Workers Union and the International Brotherhood of Electrical Workers, with members working at Amtrak, Conrail, Norfolk Southern, Metro North, PATH, CSX and New Jersey Transit.
 Jim was on the Board of Directors of the Academy of Rail Labor Attorneys from 1994 until 2001, and was President of the Academy of Rail Labor Attorneys from 2001 to 2002.
 He also served as a lecturer at the George Meany Center for Labor Studies, where he instructed union representatives on techniques for arbitrating railroad cases.
-He is one of the leading FELA attorneys in Philadelphia.
+He has represented hundreds of clients as an FELA attorney in Philadelphia.

 Most railroad employees understand that when they are physically injured while employed with the railroad, and that injury was in whole or in part caused by the negligence of the railroad, they are entitled to sue under the Federal Employer’s Liability Act (FELA), 45 U.S.C.
 51 et seq.
 Most, but not all railroad employees understand that when there is an issue concerning a violation of their rights under the Collective Bargaining Agreement, this dispute is covered by the Federal Rail Safety Act.
 However, often railroad employees are confused, and not sure if they are entitled to sue their employer, or whether they must file a grievance when there has been a violation of work-related rules that have caused some sort of psychological, emotional, or non-physical injury.
 It is important for the union worker to understand his or her rights under FELA and the FRSA.

 No. They are required to insure prompt medical care under the Federal Rail Safety Act (FRSA).